cceh/ntg/doc_src/vm.rst

 This page describes the VM :code:`ntg.uni-muenster.de` where the main project is hosted.

-:code:`ntg.uni-muenster.de` is a Debian stable VM in the WWU cloud.
+:code:`ntg.uni-muenster.de` is a Debian stable VM in the WWU OpenStack cloud.

 .. pic:: uml
    :caption: Overview of VM